What is a Geometric Phase Lens?

 A. Yes.
 Our GPLs can be customized to add aberrations for correction.

-White Papers about Geometric Phase Lens
+White Papers about Geometric Phase Lenses

 - Fabrication of ideal geometric-phase holograms with arbitrary wavefronts